Mayankrajput70/Code-Functional-Programming/README.md

 # Function as a first class citizen
 - When we treat a function as a value, we consider it a first-class function.
 - In general, a first-class function can be:
- > assigned to a variable
+ > Assigned to a variable
- > passed as an argument to other functions
+ > Passed as an argument to other functions
- > returned as a value from other functions
+ > Returned as a value from other functions
 # Higher Order Function
    A higher-order function has at least one of the following properties:
    > Takes one or more functions as parameters